njulrik/ltl-automatabased/README.md

 $ python analysis/make-table.py --inputs foo.csv bar.csv --names Foo Bar -o foo-bar-answered.tex
 ```

-By default, the tables exclude trivially obtained answers listed in the file `exclude`.
-To include everything, use the `-q` option.
+To exclude answers (e.g. to limit numbers to instances of interest), use the `-x/--exclude` option with a filename.

 #### Plots